jabhavya/cpython/README.rst

 Using Python
 ------------

-Installable Python kits, and information about using Python, are available at `python.org`_.
+Installable Python kits and information about using Python, are available at `python.org`_.

 .. _python.org: https://www.python.org/